Making It Easier to Get Help from Liquorpond Surgery – Starting 1st August 2025

 We know it can be sometimes frustrating trying to get an appointment — the phone lines are often busy, and appointments go quickly.
 That’s why we’re changing the way you contact us for help.

 From 1st August 2025, we’re moving to something called Total Triage.
 It’s a new system that many GP practices across the country are already using, and the NHS is encouraging all practices to adopt it.
+Please watch the below video for more information.

 What is Total Triage?